Virtual Remote Tower

 Research aircraft Discus-2c DLR

 The DLR Discus-2c research aircraft opens up new possibilities in small aviation.
-Based on a popular glider made of carbon fiber reinforced plastic, it is operated by the DLR Flight Experiments Facility.
-It serves as a prototype for research in the fields of aerodynamics, flight mechanics, and aeroelasticity, as well as for digitalization research.
+Based on a popular glider made of carbon fiber reinforced plastic, it is operated by the DLR Experiments Facility.
+It serves as a prototype for research in the fields of aerodynamics, mechanics, and aeroelasticity, as well as for digitalization research.

 GALANT system: Robust GNSS reception